gemrb/gemrb.github.io/Debugging-with-a-VM.md

 - Linux is case sensitive. `GemRB`, `gemrb` and `Gemrb` would all be different files.
 - Linux uses forward slash instead of backwards slash for file paths.
 - Linux doesn't have drive letters (no `C:\`).
 Drives are available under `/media`.
-- Your main directory for user files is "home" which is found under `/home/YourUserName`.
+- Your main directory for user files is "home" which is found under `/home/YourUserName` or `~` fo short.
 - `sudo` is used to run something with admin privileges.
 It's needed to install things system-wide.
 - To navigate in the terminal, the main command is `cd` to `c`hange `d`irectory. `cd ..` moves one level up. `cd ~` will bring you back to your home directory.
 Also, if you have file paths with spaces or apostrophes in them, to use them in the terminal you'll need to *escape* them like so `~/Baldur's\ Gate\ 2` or `"~/Baldur's Gate 2"`.
-- Careful: If you want to run something in your current directory, you need to use `./stuff`.
-With dot and slash.
-Just `stuff` would search for it in your installed apps and libraries, while `/stuff` would search for it in the root of the disk.
 - You can copy from and paste into the terminal, but (usually) not with Ctrl-C and Ctrl-V. Ctrl-C *terminates* the current proces.
 Instead, use `Ctrl-Shift-C` and `Ctrl-Shift-V`.
 - To install software, you don't download files manually, but let the package manager do that for